automl/mdp-playground/README.md

 ## Installation
 **IMPORTANT**

 We recommend using `conda` environments to manage virtual `Python` environments to run the experiments.
 Unfortunately, you will have to maintain 2 environments - 1 for **discrete** experiments and 1 for **continuous** experiments from the paper.
 As mentioned in Appendix H in the paper, this is because of issues with Ray, the library that we used for our baseline agents.
-Another reason to use a separate virtual environment is that our package `gym-extensions-for-mdp-playground` is currently a fork of `OpenAI Gym` and uses the same package name to avoid issues with other libraries such as `Ray`.
-We are waiting on a pull request for some of the clashes between our fork and `Gym` to resolve the problems.

 Please follow the following commands to install for the discrete experiments:
 ```
 conda create -n py36_toy_rl_disc python=3.6
 conda activate py36_toy_rl_disc
-cd gym-extensions-for-mdp-playground
-pip install -e .
-cd ..
 cd mdp-playground
 pip install -e .[extras_disc]
 ```